 Purists will claim that beer tastes better from a bottle.
 But, cans keep beer fresher longer, are more eco-friendly, and are cheaper to ship due to their lighter weight.

 The differences don’t stop there.
 Bottles offer the flexibility of a cap, neckband, and label to share your packaging design.
 But, cans offer more physical space for design.

 There’s no wrong choice.
-But, don’t make a decision without weighing the pros and cons.
+But, don’t decide without weighing the pros and cons.

 Choosing your packaging design

-There’s a dizzying array of bottle label materials to choose from; including paper, matte film, glossy film, metalized film, wood finish film or clear film.
-Each of these communicate a different message to your consumer; so make sure to select a label material that reflects your brand identity.
+There’s a dizzying array of bottle-label materials to choose from, including paper, matte film, glossy film, metalized film, wood finish film, or clear film.
+Each of these communicates a different message to your consumer, so make sure to select a label material that reflects your brand identity.

 Cans don’t offer quite so many options.
 You can print directly on cans or apply a plastic shrink-wrapped sleeve.

 Printing directly on the can limits the number of colors you can use, and it’s hard to achieve bright, vibrant colors.

 Can sleeves offer a more vibrant look and a quicker turnaround.
 These sleeves are very versatile canvas for printing your can design.